Complex Hyperbolic Structures on Disc Bundles over Surfaces

 $ 219pt\vcenter{\hbox{\epsfbox{Pictures.4}}}$

 \rightskip240pt

--110pt
+-106pt

-{\bf Lemma 4.1.21 {\rm[Gol, p.~165, Theorem 5.2.4]}.} {\sl Let\/ $p_1,p_2\in\Bbb P$ be such that\/ $\ta(p_1,p_2)\ne0,1$ and let\/ $S_i:=\Bbb Pp_i^\perp$, $i=1,2$.
+{\bf Lemma 4.1.22 {\rm[Gol, p.~165, Theorem 5.2.4]}.} {\sl Let\/ $p_1,p_2\in\Bbb P$ be such that\/ $\ta(p_1,p_2)\ne0,1$ and let\/ $S_i:=\Bbb Pp_i^\perp$, $i=1,2$.
 Then there exists a unique bisector\/ $\B$ such that\/ $S_1$ and\/ $S_2$ are slices of\/ $\B$.
 The real spine of such\/ $\B$ is $\G{\wr}p_1,p_2{\wr}$.}

-{\bf Proof.} The intersection $f$ of the $S_i$'s has to be the focus of a bisector $\B$ in question.
-By~Lem\-ma 4.1.7, $\L{\wr}p_1,p_2{\wr}$ is necessarily the complex spi\-ne of $\B$.
-Since the polar point to every slice of $\B$\penalty-10000
+{\bf Proof.} The intersection $f$ of the $S_i$'s has to be the focus of the bisector $\B$ in question.
+By~Lemma 4.1.7, $\L{\wr}p_1,p_2{\wr}$ is necessarily the complex spi\-ne of $\B$.
+Since the polar point to every

 -12pt

 \rightskip0pt